n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Esterfying the 9 samples today and blowing them down under N2 with heat then capping and storing overnight.

 Doing liquid-liquid and finalizing the 8 samples today.

+Blowing down the 1st 5AA standard and raising in 200 uL ethyl acetate instead of 100 uL.